Skip to main content

 • What does the funding model look like for the PhD in Data Science?

-Admission to the PhD program comes with five (5) years of guaranteed financial support.
-This funding will cover all tuition and fees during that period as well as provide you coverage under our University Student Health Insurance Plan (U-SHIP).
-In addition, admitted students will receive an annual stipend that will be paid from a research assistantship (RA) along with additional teaching assistant (TA) duties.
+Admission to the PhD program comes with five (5) years of guaranteed financial support from the University of Chicago.
+Funding will cover all tuition and fees during that period as well as provide you coverage under our University Student Health Insurance Plan (U-SHIP).
+In addition, admitted students will receive an annual stipend that will be paid via a research assistantship (RA), teaching assistantship (TA), or other fellowship opportunities.

-As a requirement of this program, all doctoral students will TA at least two quarters over the duration of their study at UChicago.
-Additional TA/RA responsibilities will be discussed between you and your advisor to better support your overall study.
+As a requirement of this program, all admitted students will be expected to serve as a TA in at least two quarters within the first two years ofthe doctoral program at UChicago.
+Additional TA/RA responsibilities beyond this requirement will be discussed between you and your advisor in order to better support your individualized plan of study.